 One summer night Belle was so traumatized by loud claps of thunder that Lisa was unable to console her.
 In a desperate attempt to bring relief to her anxiety-stricken dog, Lisa got down on the floor with Belle, placed the MP3 headphones in her ears and played a soothing music selection.

 Within minutes, Belle became less agitated and remained calm for the duration of the storm.
-Knowing how much Kris knew about animal behavior, Lisa recalled the story to her.
+Knowing how much her friend Kris Bagelaar knew about animal behavior, Lisa recalled the story to her.
 Kris immediately agreed with Lisa that a collar with soothing music would be a wonderful solution for dogs suffering from auditory phobias.